-Due to insurance restrictions, NO individual center, classroom, home based group, or parent club is allowed to participate in any parade while representing F.A.C.T., Inc., Head Start, ABC, etc.
+Due to insurance restrictions, NO individual center, classroom, home based group, or parent club is allowed to participate in any parade while representing FACT, Inc. Head Start, ABC, etc, with the exception of FACT, INC. sanctioned events/walking parade such as Red Ribbon Week/Drug Free Week or Arkansas Children Week.